-Summary: Written and published February, 2017.
+Summary: This article was written and published February 2017.
 Like the preceding article, this article is featured as a chapter (23) in my fourth book, How to Better Understand the Bible – Dispensationalism Made Simple.
 (You may purchase this book on Amazon or go to the books section of this website and read it there) The transition that takes place from the Jewish dispensation ending and the Christian dispensation beginning is an important understanding for any Christian considering dispensationalism as a valid means for explaining Scripture.
 The divine purpose for the Spirit of God writing Matthew’s gospel was actually three fold – the presentation of Jehovah/Messiah to Israel; the rejection of Jesus by the Jews and, in turn, God’s rejection of the Jews; the tranistion by God from the Jewish dispensation ending to the Christian dispensation beginning.
 It is this last purpose that is paramount, for it is the one to which the Spirit brings us to in the end.
 We can say then that Matthew’s gospel is uniquely characterized as the gospel of dispensational transition…

 All four gospels we have in our Christian bibles were written by human instruments through the inspiration of the Spirit of God.
 Each of them contain a divine purpose – the reason(s) why God has, through the Holy Spirit, written the book, and then in sovereign providential control He has so ordered events to secure the book as part of the cannon of scripture.
 Each gospel has a special and unique purpose; each had a different human instrument; but each had the same Spirit of God that inspired and controlled the entire process.
 So that we believe all four to be the unerring and perfect word of God – entirely divine in its character and nature, and eternal in its endurance.